Modern Data Architecture with AWS Cloud

 Technology advancements, ceaselessly increasing amounts of various data and fierce competition all force enterprises to gather the information, amass and process it to extract the maximum value in the shortest time possible.
 Data warehouses were a response to a particular type of use case, which was Online Analytics Processing (OLAP).
 Today, the EDW’s inherent one-size-fits-all data strategy is hardly sufficient to accommodate the needs of, let’s say, log analytics, predictive analytics, or big data processing, and more often than not impedes further scaling and development.

-As aforementioned, a modern data architecture enables incorporating the benefits of both data lakes and purpose-built data stores.
-By adopting the modern data strategy referred to above, you can cut back on the data silos, and enable your teams to utilize the most suitable tools for conducting analytics or machine learning tasks.
-This approach also ensures that data accessibility is safeguarded with the necessary data governance controls.
+As aforementioned, a modern architecture enables incorporating the benefits of both data lakes and data stores.
+By adopting the contemporary data strategy referred to above, you can cut back on the data silos, and enable your teams to utilize the most suitable tools for conducting analytics or machine learning tasks.
+This approach also ensures that data accessibility is safeguarded with the necessary governance controls.

 A proper data foundation entails:

-• Unification of the benefits of data lakes and purpose-built data stores.
+- Unification of the benefits of data lakes and data stores.

 If your objective is to gain and retain a competitive position in the market, your data will benefit from a whole new approach, as well as cloud-native tools and other components to administer, integrate and process them.